 Formal definition: Regression is a type of problem that uses machine learning algorithms to learn the continuous mapping function.

-Note: Yi is the predicted value, Yi' is the actual value, and N is the total samples over which prediction is made.
+Note: Yi is the predicted value, Yi’ is the actual value, and N is the total samples over which the prediction is made.

-These predicted probabilities can be from one type of probability distribution function (PDF), and the actual (true) labeled dataset can be from another probability distribution function (PDF).
-If the predicted distribution function follows the actual distribution function, the model is learning accurately.
+These predicted probabilities can be from one type of probability distribution function (PDF), and the actual (true) labelled dataset can be from another probability distribution function (PDF).
+If the predicted distribution function follows the exact distribution function, the model is learning accurately.
 Note: These PDF functions are continuous.
 As a similarity between classification and regression, if the predicted PDF follows the actual PDF, we can say the model learns the trends.

-Suppose there are M class labels, and the predicted distribution for the i-th datasample is :
+Suppose there are M class labels, and the predicted distribution for the ith data sample is :

 P(Y) = [Yi1', Yi2', ………. , YiM’]

-And, actual distribution for that sample would be,
+And actual distribution for that sample would be:

 A(Y) = [Yi1, Yi2, ……….., YiM]